California Hospital Solves Pharmacy Exhaust Issues with Duct SealingAndrew at Aeroseal

 - Results: Sealed ductwork to 96% reduction in leakage; Met duct leakage specification for pharmacy to have proper functioning of the ventilation hoods

 Over a two-month period, the contracting team could not find the source of the leakage.
-The exhaust ductwork, covered in fire insulation, was unwrapped, manually resealed and rewrapped.
+The exhaust ductwork, covered in fire insulation, was unwrapped, manually resealed, and rewrapped.
 With the building’s scheduled opening fast approaching, the design engineers assisted the contractor in identifying the area of potential leakage.
 Working collaboratively, the contractor and design engineer performed several tests that narrowed the largest source of leakage to a particular section of ductwork.
-The challenge with this section is that it was above the congested ceiling of an occupied section of the hospital making it difficult to manually seal.
-When the contractor described the challenges associated with the particular section of ductwork, Interface Engineering had suggested using Aeroseal as a method to seal the leaks without having to work in the congested ceiling area.
-Interface Engineering was confident that the Aeroseal process would seal the leaks better than trying to find the leaks in the congested area.
-At first there was a fair amount of pushback against the Aeroseal method to sealing air ducts (a.k.a. “fix-a-flat” for ductwork).
+This particular section proved to be tough to access, sitting above an occupied section of the hospital making it difficult to manually seal.
+When the contractor described the challenges associated with the particular section of ductwork, Interface Engineering knew Aeroseal duct sealing was the solution.
+Interface Engineering new the Aeroseal process would locate and seal the leaks from the inside of the ductwork.

 Using Aeroseal, the contractor could actually watch holes and cracks in the ductwork getting sealed in real-time.
 A computer-generated chart showed a plunging line on the Aeroseal computer screen representing the real-time decrease in leakage.
 After two months of trying to find the leaks and seal them by hand, the contractors had their leaks sealed using Aeroseal in only 40 minutes.
 Best of all, the new pharmacy opened on schedule.

 Robert Gaderlund, Project Manager, UCSF Medical Center at Mt.
-Zion: “We were hesitant to use Aeroseal.
-We didn’t know if it would work or not.
-We weren’t even sure that leaks were the issue.
+Zion: “We weren’t even sure leaks were the issue.
 All we knew was that the new ventilation hoods weren’t functioning properly and we were running out of time.
 So we proceeded on the advice of a trusted consultant familiar with the technology…and it worked beautifully.
 It quickly sealed the leaks and fixed the problem.”

 Rick Schaffel, General Contractor, TCB Builders, San Francisco, California: “We tried adjusting the fans, resealing the ductwork and various other solutions.
 Duct leakage kept us from getting sign-off on the project.
-In the end, it took twenty minutes to seal the outside ductwork and another twenty minutes to do the rest.
-Aeroseal worked.
-It was a real project saver.”
+In the end, it took 40 minutes to fix the issue.
+Aeroseal was a real project saver.”